GreyDGL/PentestGPT/README.md

 # PentestGPT

+- [Update on 29/04/2023] I will release an official support for OpenAI API soon (hopefully in the next two days).
+The current update is for testing only.
-**We're testing PentestGPT on HackTheBox**.
+- **We're testing PentestGPT on HackTheBox**.
 You may follow [this link](https://www.hackthebox.com/home/users/profile/1489431).
 More details will be released soon.
-**We include a video of using PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
+- **We include a video of using PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
 This is the first part only, and I'll complete the rest when I have time.

 ## Common Questions
 - **Q**: What is PentestGPT?